Get

 Free

-You may be lucky to find a Chow for free if you know someone looking to rehome their dog.
-But even then, people that care about the welfare of the dog may charge a small rehoming fee just to make sure their dog goes somewhere that is going to take care of them.
+You may be lucky to find a Chow for free if you know someone trying to rehome their dog.
+But even then, owners who care about the dog’s welfare may charge a small rehoming fee just to make sure the dog goes to someone who will take care of them.

 Adoption